 As a startup, cybersecurity needs to be one of your top priorities.
-A data breach or cyberattack can have devastating consequences for your business, including financial losses, damage to your reputation, and even legal liability (all things you don’t need when trying to grow your business!)
+A data breach or cyberattack can have devastating consequences for your business.
+This can include financial losses, damage to your reputation, and even legal liability.
 We’ll explore the importance of cybersecurity for startups and offer practical tips for protecting your business from cyber threats.

 Why is cybersecurity important for a startup?

 Today, hackers attack businesses of all kinds, but startup businesses are targeted more often than others.
 According to SCORE, 43% of cyber attacks target startups and small businesses, while only 14% protect their operations against the threat.
-This, coupled with a startup lacking the resources to fully invest in enterprise-level security protections, can be a recipe for disaster for a company trying to get itself up and running.
+This can be a recipe for disaster for a company trying to get itself up and running.